prisms-center/Fatigue/applications/generate_simple_microstructure/README.md

   3. The location of the .dream3d file that contains the desired crystallographic information in the "Read DREAM.3D Data File" filter.
   4. The paths to where subsequent files are stored (e.g., .csv file with feature data, .vtk file with microstructure information at each voxel, .dream3d file that contains the entire microstructure, etc.).

-  The default settings in the Python script with the .json pipeline will create the following microstructure, show here with unique grains.
+  The default settings in the Python script will create the following microstructure, show here with unique grains.
 As listed, there are 4, 10, and 7 grains in the X, Y, and Z directions, respectively.
 As a note, this microstructure is non-periodic.

   ![grain_IDs](https://user-images.githubusercontent.com/74416866/118996464-8e8a9800-b94d-11eb-8f4c-eacc0fc8954a.png)